rtheobald/ci.chef.wlp/README.md

 ### Attribute Parameters

 - server_name: Name of the server instance.
 Defaults to <code>nil</code>.
-- properties: The properties to add, set, or remove.
+- properties: The properties to add, remove, or set.
 Must be specified as a hash when adding or setting and as an array when removing.
 Defaults to <code>nil</code>.

 ### Examples
 ```ruby